 "With prevention it is educating our students about the consequences so they are informed," she said.
 "We are giving them the skills, not just the knowledge.
 Decision making skills, problem solving skills, assertiveness skills.
 Getting them to set goals for the future.
 All of this helps in teaching students what the consequences are and really showing them that drug use could potentially ruin their lives."

 Mitchell also said that parents, not just peers, play a vital role in whether or not a kid decides to use drugs or not.
-Mitchell offers parenting classes on the subject of drug abuse a few times a year for anyone who needs help with the issue.

 "Parents are very important in the process of prevention," she said, "and prevention is making sure good things happen, not that bad things don't."
 It was not until seventh grade that harder drugs started to show up, according to the state's substance abuse report.